atomic museum las vegas

 The museum opened on Flamingo Rd in Las Vegas in 2005.
 Since then, it has continued to add new exhibits covering everything from the nuclear bomb and the Cold War to modern-day events.

 Not far from the Las Vegas Strip sits a museum that honors the history and offers a different perspective on atomic warfare.
 Lovers of history will find the compelling collection of memorabilia to be one of the most fascinating ever seen.
-Step away from the typical Sin City scene, and step back into the past with this one-of-a-kind museum.
+Step away from the typical Sin City scene and step back into the past with this one-of-a-kind museum.

 Other Las Vegas Museums